-Disney’s Animal Kingdom is the fourth of four theme parks built at the Walt Disney World Resorts in Bay Lake, Florida.
-It was dedicated and opened to the public during Earth Day on April 22, 1998.
+Disney’s Animal Kingdom is definitely the fourth of four concept parks constructed on the Walt Disney Globe Resorts in Bay Lake, Florida.
+It had been devoted and opened to your general public through Earth day on April 22, 1998.

 Jumbo wildlife park divided into 6 sections with animal encounters, thrill rides, safaris & shows.